DK26/rendit/README.md

 ![render-template](assets/logo.gif)

-A template-design aid CLI project for rendering HTML (and other) template files or piped input, supporting multiple rendering engines.
+A template-design aid CLI tool for rendering HTML (and other) template files or piped input, supporting multiple rendering engines.

 Can also be used for shell scripting.